Success Stories – OWI DUI Case Results

 If your career and freedom are at stake, then you need the very best OWI DUI defense law firm.
 We have unmatched credentials; but we also have unmatched experience in fighting and winning these types of cases.

 In Wisconsin, only a lawyer who is board-certified by a board that is accredited by the American Bar Association can legally call themselves a “specialist.”
 Andrew Mishlove is not only Wisconsin’s only first true OWI DUI defense specialist; he is one of less than twenty attorneys in America who actually are on the board itself!
 Lauren Stuckert has become Wisconsin’s second OWI DUI defense specialist.

-With preeminent credentials and more than 30 years of experience fighting to achieve the best possible outcome in Wisconsin OWI DUI cases, we are the law firm that you are looking for.
+With the best credentials in Wisconsin, and more than 40 years of experience fighting to achieve the best possible outcome in Wisconsin OWI DUI cases, we are the law firm that you are looking for.

 We are also proud that the independent lawyer rating service, AVVO, rates Andrew Mishlove among the top OWI DUI defense lawyers in America, the lawyer-rating service, Martindale-Hubbell gives us the highest AV rating, and we are accredited by the Better Business Bureau.